grmkris/Closet---eth-global-Buenoes-Aires-2026/PRESENTATION.md

 Color palette: Deep blues (#1E40AF), purples (#7C3AED), and white
 Composition: Split 60/40 - closet on left, AI/blockchain network on right
 Mood: Innovative, trustworthy, futuristic but approachable
-Typography: Large, bold title space at top for "StyleAgent"
+Typography: Large, bold title space at top for "Closet"
 Details: Clothing should be diverse (shirts, jackets, dresses), AI should feel intelligent and helpful, blockchain elements subtle but present
 Lighting: Soft, professional lighting with a slight glow from the AI/network elements